qkzk/fm/development.md

 - [x] FEAT: need confirmation should be scrollable (up down, pgup, pgdown, mwhell)
   - [x] use menu window & existant methods for need confirmation which use "flagged files".
   - [x] other modes: len, index, next, prev, pgup, pgdown, click (event action)
-- [ ] FEAT PLUGIN: replace float term by something else ? see reddit
 - [x] color search results in display & tree
 - [x] FIX: right click shouldn't do anything in fuzzy finding
 - [x] FEAT: middle click in fuzzy should open like in normal / tree display mode